MicrosoftDocs/query-docs/query-languages/dax/t-inv-2t-dax.md

 |**Deg_freedom** |The number of degrees of freedom with which to characterize the distribution.|

 ## Return Value
-Returns the two-tailed inverse of the Student's t-distribution.
+The two-tailed inverse of the Student's t-distribution.

 ## Example